MIchaelMainer/msgraph-sdk-dotnet-beta-howto/README.md

-# msgraph-sdk-dotnet-beta
+# Microsoft Graph beta models for .NET

 This repo contains an example class library solution and workflow for generating beta Microsoft Graph models.
 It shows how to use the beta models in a solution that already uses the Microsoft Graph client library.
-This workflow will show you how to create a beta metadata file for the beta Trending API, generate C# model code files for the beta Trending API, and then show how you can integrate the beta Trending API objects in an existing .Net Microsoft Graph solution.
+This workflow will show you how to create a beta metadata file for the beta [Trending API](https://developer.microsoft.com/en-us/graph/docs/api-reference/beta/api/insights_list_trending), generate C# model code files for the beta Trending API, and then show how you can integrate the beta Trending API objects in an existing .Net Microsoft Graph solution.

 ## About the Trending API

-For our example, we are using the Trending API.
+For our example, we are using the [Trending API](https://developer.microsoft.com/en-us/graph/docs/api-reference/beta/api/insights_list_trending).
 The Trending API provides insights about which documents in OneDrive and SharePoint are trending around a user.
-While I don't know the secret sauce for what defines the trend around documents, I'd wager it has, in part, something to do with how often documents are accessed.
-Let's take a look at the Trending API by using the [Graph Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer).
+A variety of public signals determine the relevance `weight` for a given resource.
+Take a look at the Trending API in [Graph Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer).

 <!-- TODO: Add 2 slides to deck (include link to this repo); Update Windows as Edge is giving me issues. -->